 She asked me if I would like to have a cup of coffee with her.

 “Of course,” I said.

-I complimented her on the sugar cubes, which resembled symbols on a deck of cards.
-With a childlike spirit, she took her tin of sugar cubes and proceeded to prepare a bag of miniature sugared hearts, spades and diamonds for me to take home.
+I complimented her on the sugar cubes, which resembled symbols from a deck of cards.
+With a childlike spirit, she took her tin of sugar cubes and proceeded to prepare a bag of miniature sugared hearts, spades, and diamonds for me to take home.
 We had our coffee break while sitting atop a rainbow-like spectrum of silk carpets.

 I had forgotten about this wonderful encounter until some months later.
-It had been a stressful week, and I rushed to my hair cut appointment at Moda Capelli.
+It had been a stressful week, and I rushed to my hair-cut appointment with Gino at Moda Capelli.
 After getting my hair coiffed, I crossed the street to pass the floral shop I regularly patronized.

 A grouping of pure white gladiolas caught my eye.
 As I looked for the best bunch to grace my dining room table, a German woman struck up a conversation with me.
 Our words exchanged weren’t very extensive but the woman stated how pretty the corner shop’s flowers were and how, in the coming days, it would be the anniversary of her father’s death.

 I proceeded to ask her what her favorite color was.

 I clutched a bouquet of shrimp-colored roses and hurried to the counter.
 Unfortunately, by the time the transaction was complete, the woman had already jumped onto the streetcar.